buchmayne/marleybuchman/content/_index.md

 Experience
 ----------

+**Data Scientist // Fundrise // Remote // May 2022 to December 2022**
+Fundrise is America’s largest direct-to-investor real estate investment platform, managing more than $1 billion of equity on behalf of more than 371,000+ individual investors.

+* Developed machine learning model to predict user LTV, deployed model to production

+* Defined methodology for model monitoring  in production to detect data drift, and trigger model retraining

+* Built forecasting model to predict future fundraising, and estimate causal impact of select macroeconomic indicators on fundraising

+* Developed NLP model to classify user microfeedback by sentiment

-**Economist // ECONorthwest // Portland, OR // June 2017 to Present**
+**Economist // ECONorthwest // Portland, OR // June 2017 to May 2022**

-Provided data science consulting services and applied economic research for public and private sector clients.
+Providing data science services, public policy analysis, and applied economic research for public and private sector clients such as Lyft, Intel, Facebook, Microsoft, and The Gates Foundation.

 * Developed a Random Forest model using scikit-learn to predict multifamily rent in Portland, OR in order to calibrate land use policy